rationaldom/rationaldom.github.io/start.md

 # Starters

-## Psychology of BDSM: Are you a pervert?
+## Are you a pervert?
+The Psychology of BDSM

 YES!
 Most definitely you are a pervert!
 But essentially, *everyone* is pervert.
 It is said that a pervert is *anybody* kinkier than you [Wiseman1996].